gmoehler/luminosia/README.md

 - make ImageChannel pure component (parts) with Part component -> only read partIds in channel
 - ChannelMarkersContainer required?
+- use hooks for time conversion & play

 ## Performance: